When React state broke a video-call session

 - Managing streams, peer connections, listeners

 I treated them as UI states.
+They were runtime engines.

 Here’s how the bug manifested: